-Despite the large numbers of residents, the majority of open centres are run by small teams that are responsible for the centres’ daily management and also for the provision of information and support to residents.
+Despite the large numbers of residents, the majority of open centres are run by small teams that are responsible for the centres’ daily management and for the provision of information and support to residents.
 Individuals are also referred to AWAS’ social welfare team as necessary.

-Around 200 AWAS staff are currently working in several reception centres which represents a significant increase compared to past years.
+Around 200 AWAS staff are currently working in several reception centres, which represents a significant increase compared to past years.

 Despite this increased presence, most residents still report lack of information and access to services.
-They are accommodated in the centres after months spent in detention and are usually in need of assistance.
+They are accommodated in the centres after months spent in detention and are usually in need of assistance

 AWAS reported having improved the conditions in AWAS centres throughout 2020, by increasing its capacity and setting up a quality assurance department, introducing Internet access in all AWAS centres, and initiating two pilot community projects.
+In 2021, actors in the field confirmed that internet access is available in all centres, through residents complain that in some of them access points are inconveniently placed.

 The UN Working Group on Arbitrary Detention visited the Ħal Far Open Centre in 2015 and expressed concerns about the situation in the prefabricated container housing units.
 It is reported that residents are suffering uncomfortable living conditions, given inadequate ventilation and high temperatures in the summer months and inadequate insulation from cold temperatures in the winter, in addition to the overcrowded conditions in each unit.
 Little has changed in the years since this visit.